Bull Market, Types, and History

 Stock: Typically all three major stock market indices rise at the same time.
 These include the Dow Jones Industrial Average, the S&P 500, and the NASDAQ.
 A bull market consistently makes higher highs and higher lows.
 A stock bull market occurs in a healthy economy.

-There are three drivers of a stock bull market.
+There are three causes that drive a stock bull market.

 - Top-line revenue: This should increase as fast as the economy as measured by nominal gross domestic product.
 That reflects the demand for goods and services from consumers.
 In past recoveries, it was 7.5 percent, 5.6 percent, and 5.2 percent.
 Since 2008, it's only grown 3.7 percent on average.